The BodyCraft VR500 Rowing Machine is the top dog of BodyCraft’s three model line-up.

 The support legs are constructed from high-strength powder-coated steel, giving the rowing machine a sturdy base.
 The mono-rail seat track is also very strong, being made of high-strength T13 aluminum.

-The footrest felt strong and secure while the rowing handle felt durable.
+The footrest felt strong and secure and the rowing handle felt durable.
 The handle is attached to the flywheel via a nylon rowing strap which ensures a smooth, quiet rowing stroke.

-A nylon strap may be seen as a weak point by some but BodyCraft tested this premium nylon strap with over 580 lbs. of load for more than 500,000 repetitions.
+A nylon strap may be seen as a weak point by some, but the material has a high tensile strength.
+BodyCraft tested this premium nylon strap with over 580 lbs. of load for more than 500,000 repetitions.

 Everything on this rowing machine felt heavy and well-made.
 Check out the BodyCraft VR500 Pro Air & Magnetic Rower below: